zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 ???

+# OK, We've looked online.
-# Now, let's get into the labor-intensive stuff
+### Now, let's get into the labor-intensive stuff
 - Do an inventory of the things that aren't digital but that you would like to be.
 - Do you know where stuff is?
-Is it already organized or is it everywhere?
+Is it already organized or is it all over the place?
 - Is it in your physical possession or are you going to need to reach out to people?
 - Do you know everything that exists?
-Is there a chance that someone else has something in their basement or closet?
+ + Is there a chance that a parent or someone else has something in their basement or closet?
 - How hard is your stuff to digitize, are we talking DVDs and SSDs or old floppy disks and reel to reel audio?
 ---
 class: col-2